-In the event of non-payment under the terms agreed above, all debts due to the University will be collected in accordance with the University's policy on
+the University will be collected in accordance with the University's policy on Student Debt Collection.

-- Student Debt Collection. - iii) The removal or restriction of privileges, such as email/intranet access, access to library services, for a specified period of time. - iv) A valid Notice to Quit issued by the Student Accommodation Manager for offences within University residential accommodation. - v) Exclusion from the University for a defined period of time. - vi) Exclusion from defined areas of the University or from defined activities for a period not exceeding one trimester. - vii) Permanent expulsion and resultant exclusion from the use of any facilities or services available to students of the University.
-This will include visits to any University premises or attendance at University events which have not been authorized under SC6.4.4 below. - SC6.4.2 With reference to the penalties outlined in section SC5.4, at the discretion of the Convenor of the Disciplinary Committee penalty ii) may be applied in addition to any other penalties. - SC6.4.3 If a penalty is issued, the Appeals, Complaints and Conduct Officer (ACCO) should be notified for the purposes of record keeping and future reference. - SC6.4.4 If the penalty vii), as detailed in section SC6.4.1, is imposed, the Principal and Vice Chancellor will determine whether this precludes the student from attending any graduation ceremony or other University event.
+- iii) The removal or restriction of privileges, such as email/intranet access, access to library services, for a specified period of time. - iv) A valid Notice to Quit issued by Student Accommodation for offences within University residential accommodation. - v) Exclusion from the University for a defined period of time. - vi) Exclusion from defined areas of the University or from defined activities for a period not exceeding one trimester. - vii) Permanent expulsion and resultant exclusion from the use of any facilities or services available to students of the University.
+This will include visits to any University premises or attendance at University events which have not been authorized under SC6.4.4 below. - SC6.4.2 With reference to the penalties outlined in section SC5.4, at the discretion of the Convenor of the Disciplinary Committee penalty ii) may be applied in addition to any other penalties. - SC6.4.3 If a penalty is issued, the Appeals, Complaints and Conduct Manager (ACCM) should be notified for the purposes of record keeping and future reference. - SC6.4.4 If the penalty vii), as detailed in section SC6.4.1, is imposed, the Principal and Vice Chancellor will determine whether this precludes the student from attending any graduation ceremony or other University event.